jazzband/django-analytical/README.rst

 How To Contribute
 -----------------

+.. start contribute include

 If you want to help out with the development of django-analytical, by posting detailed bug reports, proposing new features or other analytics services to support, or suggesting documentation improvements, use the `issue tracker`_.
 If you want to get your hands dirty, great!
 Clone the repository, make changes and place a `pull request`_.
-Please do create an issue to discuss your plans.
+Creating an issue to discuss your plans is useful.

 .. _`issue tracker`: https://github.com/jcassee/django-analytical/issues
 .. _`pull request`: https://github.com/jcassee/django-analytical/pulls

+.. end contribute include